 MSUBPT

-Multiply-Subtract checked pointer multiplies two register values, subtracts the product from a third register value, and writes the result to the destination register.
+This instruction multiplies two register values, subtracts the product from a third register value, and writes the result to the destination register.
 The intermediate product is treated as the offset.

 If the operation would have generated a result where the most significant 8 bits of the result register differ from the most significant 8 bits of the base register, then the result is modified such that it is likely to be non-canonical when used as an address.